Finding Legal Help

-Cash is the only form of payment accepted for the live courses.
+Sites in Utah, Salt Lake, and Davis counties accept credit cards, debit cards, or cash for the live courses.
+Cash is the only form of payment accepted in other counties for the live courses.
 The fees for the live courses are paid to the person teaching the class.

 If you cannot afford to pay the fees you may ask the judge to waive them.
 The process includes submitting a detailed description of your income, property, and debts.
 If the judge grants the request to waive the fees, you must give a copy of the signed order to the person teaching the class.
 For more information and forms to waive fees, see our page on Fees and Fee Waiver.

 Parents with minor children are required to complete certain education requirements.
 These requirements do not apply to parents with no minor children.

 Parents in a divorce case or a temporary separation case must attend an orientation course.
 The petitioner must attend the orientation course no more than 60 days after the petition is filed.
 The respondent must attend the course no more than 30 days after being served with the petition.
 If a party wants any temporary orders the court will not consider a motion for a temporary order until the party completes the orientation courses.

 Parents in a divorce case must also attend an education course.
 The court may require unmarried parents in a visitation or custody proceeding to attend the education course.